BarthPaleologue/AnalyticNormal/README.md

-# BabylonJS Template
+# Analytic Normal Mapping

 [![NodeJS with Webpack](https://github.com/BarthPaleologue/babylonjs-template/actions/workflows/webpack.yml/badge.svg)](https://github.com/BarthPaleologue/babylonjs-template/actions/workflows/webpack.yml)

-A simple template to quick start a BabylonJS project with a working webpack config out of the box and prettier and eslint.
+This repository is a small scale demonstration of the analytic normal mapping technique.

 This project has been created using **webpack-cli**, you can now run